 - Irrigate during the first 3 summers after planting to reduce moisture stress.

 - Apply nitrogen fertilizer in the spring based on leaf tissue analysis the prior August.

 Chemical control Apply sprays in late August or early September before the first heavy rains.
 If fall rains are heavy, apply another spray when 75% of the leaves have dropped.
 Note that most copper products do not allow use until after harvest.
-Spring applications do not improve fall applications and spring applications alone helped a little in 2 out of 5 trials.
-Copper resistant bacteria were not found among isolates collected in 2018-19 but minimize copper use so resistant bacteria do not develop.
+Spring applications do not improve disease control over fall applications alone and spring applications alone helped a little in 2 out of 5 trials.
+Copper-resistant bacteria were not found among isolates collected in 2018-19 but minimize copper use so resistant bacteria do not develop.

 - Bordeaux 6-3-100.
 Group M1 fungicide.
 O